Kwizera-bonheur123/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates an alias.
+Create a script that creates an alias.

 Name: ls
 Value: rm *